vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 [ Sec.
 I, Ch.
 XIII

-firebrands are lighted for persons of the family that died by wounds from arms and for others on amāvāsyā; the perfor mer listens to the story called Pretopākhyāna ( of five pretas which a brāhmana met in a desert ) set out from Saṁvat sarapradipa (in VKK 461-467 ) which was narrated by Bhisma to Yudhisthira about the actions by which a man is reduced to the condition of a preta (a disembodied spirit, a ghost), and the actions which relieve him from that condition; the performer should also partake of 14 vegetables that are enumerated in Kṛtyacintāmani set out in Introduc tion (p.
+firebrands are lighted for persons of the family that died by wounds from arms and for others on amāvāsyā; the perfor mer listens to the story called Pretopākhyāna ( of five pretas which a brāhmaṇa met in a desert ) set out from Saṁvat sarapradipa (in VKK 461-467 ) which was narrated by Bhisma to Yudhisthira about the actions by which a man is reduced to the condition of a preta (a disembodied spirit, a ghost), and the actions which relieve him from that condition; the performer should also partake of 14 vegetables that are enumerated in Kṛtyacintāmani set out in Introduc tion (p.
 XIII) to Vivāda-cintāmani (G.O.S.); RM 1338 1345, ABORI vol. 36 pp. 328-329, VKK 459-467 (which quotes on p.
 460 two versos viz.
 1343–1344 from RM), KT 474, SM 100, SmK 371, PC 242-243, TT p.
 124 and KT 45, set out the fourteen vegetables.
 This was probably named Pretacaturdaśī because Pretopākhyāna was to be recited

 on it.
 Phalatrtiyā-begin on 3rd tithi of su.; for one year; Devi